Ken Hixon

-Ken Hixon is an American screenwriter, best known for films including Welcome to the Rileys, City by the Sea and Inventing the Abbotts.
-He is married to Melanie Otey and has two children: Lillian and Samuel Hixon.
-His son, Sam, is a filmmaker.
+Ken Hixon (b.
+1951) is an American screenwriter, best known for his scripts for Welcome to the Rileys (2010), City by the Sea (2002) and Inventing the Abbotts (1997).

 Early life

-Born in Indianapolis, Indiana, Hixon studied acting at the American Conservatory Theater in San Francisco.
+Born in Indianapolis, Indiana, he began acting as a child in community theater.
+Hixon studied acting at the American Conservatory Theater in San Francisco.
 His classmates included Anna Deavere Smith, Gregory Itzin, M. C. Gainey and Harry Hamlin.

 Career

-Hixon was a stage actor who worked in regional theatre prior to his move to Los Angeles, where his roles in film and television included appearances in George A. Romero's Knightriders (1981), Bitter Harvest (1981), and The Hollywood Knights (1980).
+Hixon was a stage actor who worked in regional theater, including a Los Angeles production of Eugene O'Neill's two-character play Hughie with Charles Hallahan in 1979.
+Hixon's roles in film and television included appearances in George A. Romero's Knightriders (1981), Bitter Harvest (1981), and The Hollywood Knights (1980).